mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCSnapshotRecordByDTCNumber (0x04)
 '''''''''''''''''''''''''''''''''''''''''
-The reportDTCSnapshotRecordByDTCNumber (0x04) sub-function lets a client request snapshot data for a specific DTC (*DTCMaskRecord*) and record number (*DTCSnapshotRecordNumber*).
+This sub-function can be used by the client to request snapshot data for a specific DTC (*DTCMaskRecord*) and snapshot record number (*DTCSnapshotRecordNumber*).

 +----------------------------------------------+-------------+---------------------+--------------------------------------+---------+
 | Name                                         | Bit Length  | Value               | Description                          | Present |